HD 157661

 HD 157661 is the Henry Draper Catalogue designation for a likely triple star in the southern constellation of Ara.
 With a measured annual parallax of 5.13 mas, is located at a distance of approximately 640 ly from Earth.
 The combined apparent visual magnitude of the stars is 5.29, which means it is faintly visible to the naked eye.

 The inner components of this system consist of a pair of B-type main sequence stars.
-The brighter star has a magnitude of 5.70 and a stellar classification of B7 V. At an angular separation of 2.115 arcseconds is the magnitude 6.46 secondary component, which has a classification of B9.5 V. A third member of the system is a 7.6 magnitude A-type star at a separation of 103 arcseconds.
+The brighter star has a magnitude of 5.70 and a stellar classification of B7 V. At an angular separation of 2.115 arcseconds is the magnitude 6.46 secondary component, which has a classification of B9.5 V. The third member of the system is HD 157649, a 7.6 magnitude A-type star at a separation of 103 arcseconds.